-Alexandre H. Rene is co-chair of Ropes & Gray’s award-winning global anti-corruption and international risks practice and a member of the government enforcement practice group.
+Alexandre H. Rene is co-chair of the global Litigation and Enforcement practice group at Ropes & Gray LLP.
 Alex has extensive experience representing corporate entities and their executives in connection with litigation and investigations arising out of white collar criminal prosecutions, grand jury investigations, criminal antitrust investigations, and corporate compliance matters.
-A seasoned litigator who has successfully handled numerous cases in federal and state courts, Prior to entering private practice, Alex was an Assistant United States Attorney for the District of Columbia and a Trial Attorney in the Department of Justice’s (DOJ) Criminal Division, Fraud Section.
-While in the Fraud Section, Alex prosecuted matters involving mail, wire and procurement fraud, money laundering, and violations of the Travel Act and Foreign Corrupt Practices Act (FCPA), among other offenses.
+Prior to entering private practice, Alex was an Assistant United States Attorney for the District of Columbia and a Trial Attorney in the Department of Justice’s (DOJ) Criminal Division, Fraud Section.
+Alex is a native Washingtonian.

 Sally A. Rosenberg is a partner and Deputy General Counsel in the law firm, McDermott Will & Emery LLP, where she focuses on compliance.
 Previously she concentrated on medical coverage, coding and reimbursement issues and Medicare policy matters.
 She is a President Emeritus of Imagination Stage and serves on the Board of the Tikun Olam Women’s Foundation and on the Yale Alumni Schools Committee.
 She also is the author of the children’s novel, Invincible.